lierluis/ParkSF/README.md

 </ul>
 Each of these classes corresponds to an element with the same tag name as the class name prefix (for instance the AVLElement class corresponds to <b>AVL</b> elements in the SFPark Availability Service API, RSElements correspond to
 <b>RS</b> elements, and so on) and contains unique accessors for each of their child elements.
-It is highly recommended that the user familiarize him/herself with the SFPark Availability Service API XML response hierarchy <i>(section 3.1 XML Response, pg 11)</i>, as this will make it much easier to interpret the SFPark Simplicity API hierarchy since it directly models the former.
+It is highly recommended that the user familiarize him/herself with the SFPark Availability Service API XML response hierarchy <i>(section 3.1 XML Response, pg 11)</i>, as this will make it much easier to interpret the SFPark Simplified API hierarchy since it directly models the former.

 Finally, location data is stored in SFParkLocation objects, which are intended to contain either one or two longitude/latitude coordinate pairs <i>(since any location extracted from the SFPark Availability database will contain